voxpupuli/puppet-kmod/README.md

 Params:
 * `file`: File to write to (defaults to `/etc/modprobe.d/<module name>.conf`)
 * `command`: (optional) command associated with the install, defaults to `/bin/true`

+### kmod::initrd

+Optionally regenerates the initramfs image after modifying kernel module configuration.

+To enable, set `kmod::update_initrd: true` in hiera or by class parameter.

+This invokes either `dracut -H -f` or `update-initramfs -u`, whichever is available.

 ## Using the module with hiera
 The module makes available lists for every defined type that will create those